-Cody Mullenix of Howe Texas caught the fish on January 16th, 2004 which become known as “Splash” while fishing at the Hagerman National Wildlife Refuge on Lake Texoma.
+Cody Mullenix of Howe Texas caught the fish on January 16th, 2004 which became known as “Splash” while fishing at the Hagerman National Wildlife Refuge on Lake Texoma.

-The fish was housed in a massive freshwater display at the Texas Freshwater Fisheries Center in Athens Texas until it died and drew in tourists from all over the United States to see the massive cat (and the feeding display).
+The fish was housed in a massive freshwater display at the Texas Freshwater Fisheries Center in Athens Texas until it died (at an old age) and drew in tourists from all over the United States to see the massive cat (and the feeding display).

 “Splash” still remains as the state record blue catfish in Texas.